 What are menstrual cramps?

 Period pain is medically known as dysmenorrhoea.
 It does not affect all women equally – some women do not experience it at all; but for some women, it can prevent them from going about their regular lives.
-Over the years, a number of methods and ways have evolved to help women tackle this pain and provide period pain relief.
+Over the years, several methods and ways have evolved to help women tackle this pain and provide period pain relief.

 Period pain occurs when the uterus cramps or contracts, causing pain in the lower abdomen or pelvic region.
-For some women, the pain may radiate all the way up the back or down into the legs.
+For some women, the pain may radiate up the back or down into the legs.

 Period pain is especially common in younger women and should ease as the woman gets older.
 However if you experience such severe pain that it interferes with your daily activities, you should consult a doctor.